darrylsosborne/amazon-efs-workshop/workshop/3-performance/README.md

 ```sh
 time seq 1 16 | parallel --will-cite -j 16 dd if=/dev/zero of=/mnt/efs/2G-dd-$(date +%Y%m%d%H%M%S.%3N)-{} bs=1M count=128 oflag=sync

 ```

 - How long did it take?
 - What was the average throughput?
-- Why is this faster?
+- Should this be faster?
+- What could be preventing it from achieving higher throughput?

 ___
 ## Section 4